-Did we mention that it’s also among the five richest cities in the world?
-That makes Geneva an international city and a worldwide center for diplomacy.
-No wonder it’s home to the wealthiest watch manufacturers and chocolates brands.
+Did we mention that Geneva ranks among the five wealthiest cities in the world?
+This status makes it an international hub and a global centre for diplomacy.
+It’s no surprise that Geneva is home to some of the most prestigious watchmakers and chocolate brands.

-There is so much to do and numerous sights to see.
-Check out this list of the must-see attractions that you should explore while in Geneva:
+There is so much to do and countless sights to see.
+Here’s a list of the must-visit attractions you should explore while in Geneva.

 2- Watch the Splendid Jet d’Eau (Water Jet)